Multicultural Services and Programs

 To assist in accomplishing the goals set for MSP, several resource centers were created.

-La Casita Resource Center is a space for those interested in learning more about the Hispanic and Latin cultures.
+La Casita Student Resource Center is a space for those interested in learning more about the Hispanic and Latin cultures.

 International Student Resource Center will support and promote the success and personal growth of international students through intercultural programming and advocacy.
 The center is designed to be a welcoming environment that respects cultural diversity.

-The Lesbian, Gay, Bisexual and Transgender (LGBT) Resource Center provides resources, services, and programs for students that may have questions pertaining to the lives of LGBT students or students that already identify as LGBT and are looking for a safe space.
+The Lesbian, Gay, Bisexual and Transgender (LGBT) Student Resource Center provides resources, services, and programs for students that may have questions pertaining to the lives of LGBT students or students that already identify as LGBT and are looking for a safe space.
 The center is designed to create a safe, inclusive Indiana State University community regardless of sexual orientation, gender identity and/or gender expression.

 Multicultural Services and Programs Advisory Committee

 The Multicultural Services and Programs Committee (MSPC) is comprised of a students, staff, and faculty who work toward enhancing the programs and services of MSP.
 The Committee will evaluate the needs of our multicultural student body and identify and address relevant campus issues.
-The Committee will assist in the creation of programs and services that will promote a campus environment of inclusion, engagement, acceptance, and appreciation.
+The Board will assist in the creation of programs and services that will promote a campus environment of inclusion, engagement, acceptance, and appreciation.

 The Committee is responsible for: